The-arcane/pickle-admin/src/db_schemas/coupons.md

   max_usage_count INT,
   current_usage_count INT NOT NULL DEFAULT 0,
-  is_active BOOLEAN NOT NULL DEFAULT TRUE, created_at TIMESTAMPTZ NOT NULL DEFAULT NOW(), updated_at TIMESTAMPTZ NOT NULL DEFAULT NOW()
+  is_active BOOLEAN NOT NULL DEFAULT TRUE, is_global BOOLEAN NOT NULL DEFAULT FALSE, applies_to_courts BOOLEAN, -- For global coupons: applies to all court bookings applies_to_events BOOLEAN, -- For global coupons: applies to all event bookings created_at TIMESTAMPTZ NOT NULL DEFAULT NOW(), updated_at TIMESTAMPTZ NOT NULL DEFAULT NOW()
 );